![]() |

 Sketch by Alex Mizuno

-(Cliff) (Pointing) Take this dead pine for example.
-It was already tall and strong when the 49’ers passed through.
-When it was a seedling the local Indians weeded around its base and for generations harvested the pine nuts.
-Now, a new pathogen spread by pine bark beetles has killed it and a couple thousand others and I can’t even haul it away for firewood.
-I’ll cut the limbs off and lay them across the hillside for erosion control.
-But the trunk is kind of scenic and it will make for great habitat for owls and woodpeckers for the next hundred years.
-I hate to see a beautiful tree die but that’s the way it is now.
-Never an equilibrium.
-Always two organisms in competition with one another.
-A whole ecosystem in flux.
-(Heavy branch snaps off with a loud crack! and falls nearby with a thud.)
+(Cliff) (Pointing) Take this dead oak for example.
+It was tall and strong when the Spaniards arrived.
+Now the Sudden Oak Death syndrome has killed it and it shouldn’t even be hauled away for firewood.
+When it was a seedling the local Indians weeded around its base and for generations knocked off dead branches with long poles to stimulate growth and harvest the acorns.
+Anyway, its kind of scenic and it will make for great habitat for garter snakes, owls and woodpeckers for the next hundred years.
+(Heavy branch snaps off with a loud crack! and falls nearby with a thud)

 (Jessie) Whoa!

-(Cliff) (Angrily to the tree) And soon its gonna be a lot less scenic!
+(Cliff) (Angrily to the tree) If it does that again its gonna be a little less scenic!

 (Jessie-laughs) Mother nature's revenge.

-(Cliff) I could burn some of this brush in piles but there's a permitting process and its just more hassle than its’ worth.
+(Cliff) Fortunately most of the oil that you got to worry about is in the leaves which turn red and then fall off in the winter.
+If it wasn't for the poison oak I could burn some of this brush in piles but there's a permitting process and its just more hassle than it’s worth.

 (Jessie) More red tape

 (Cliff) Yep.
 When I started on this project it was really brushy here.
-I've already made several trips to the dump and now its’ starting to look pretty good.
+I've already made several trips to the dump and now it’s starting to look pretty good.
 I told the homeowner I could make it look like a park.
 Look how steep this hill is.
-When I'm done clearing I'll reseed it with wildflowers in the sunny areas.
-(Makes throwing motion as if scattering seeds).
-I’ll use packets of seeds they got for sale at the Denver Botanic Garden that have been locally gathered by trained botanists rather than get a grab bag at Vinyard Supply that has seed from all over the West and that might just be contaminated with weed seed.
+When I'm done clearing I'll reseed it with native wildflowers in the sunny areas.
+(Makes throwing motion as if scattering seeds)

 (Jessie) That'll look nice

-(Cliff) Most of what I've taken out has been noxious weeds.
-The bulk of the fuel load has been yellow monkey flower, Scotch thistle, Chinese clematis, sheperdspurse, African rue, wild oats and even some Dalmatian toadflax.
-Around here, the Mediterranean Sage, the wild oats, and the Russian knapweed are the worst exotics and shoot.... this county loses more plant and wildlife habitat every year to exotic invasives than to developers putting in homes and roads.
-We just don't have any native insects or animals that go to town on knapweed.
-Bug scientists have brought some species over from the old country and released them but there still aren’t enough of these bugs to do the job.
-Oxeye daisy looks nice.
-Its got a pretty flower that bees like....but it just takes over and crowds out the natives.
+(Cliff) Most of what I've taken out has been scotch broom, poison oak, coyote brush, sticky monkey flower, wild oats and even some English ivy.
+The scotch broom, the wild oats, and the ivy are the exotics and shoot.... this county loses more plant and wildlife habitat every year to exotic invasives than to developers putting in homes and roads.
+We just don't have any insects or animals that go to town on broom.
+It looks nice.
+Its got a pretty yellow flower that bees like....but it just takes over.
+And on a hot day the seedpods spread seeds like popcorn popping with a forty year shelf life.
 Anyway what natives that do grow back here will attract deer and rabbits with succulent new growth.

 (Jessie) Oh, my wife just loves seeing the deer.

 (Cliff) I'm also trying to ease up on the clearing just short of the property line so it doesn't have that clear cut look.
 It doesn't bother me that the guy next door wouldn't go for it.
 A good quilt of cleared and uncleared land makes for patchiness, which can be very rich biologically.
-The deer will graze in the clearings and snooze in the thickets.
-I have cleared a lot of backyards and I have got a GIS map and database on every one of them.
-Sooner or later I will be back in the neighborhood.
-Knapweed tends to come back quickly from seeds dropped the previous year so I'll make a follow up visit in six months to yank out the volunteers.
-Five years from now the yard will be due for a light trim.
+A phased approach is best for wildlife.
+I have cleared a lot of backyards and I have got a map and database on every one of them.
+Sooner or later I will be back in the neighborhood and I'll talk to the neighbors.
+Scotch broom tends to come back quickly from seeds dropped the previous year so I'll make a follow up visit in six months to yank out the volunteers.
+Five years from now it will be due for a light trim.
 The only trees I'm eager to take out are the ones that just don't belong.

 (Cliff) I know many of my customers will do the annual maintenance themselves from now on but I'll keep tabs on them just to make sure it doesn't get away from them.
 If I touch bases with 'em once in a while its also good word of mouth advertising.
-Elbow grease is the most biodegradable herbicide and Ol' Cliff is the cheapest fire insurance around.
-You know, a stitch in time does save nine. (stretches and flexes)
+Ol' Cliff is the cheapest fire insurance around and you know, a stitch in time does save nine. (stretches and flexes)

 (Jessie) Right!
 And let me know if you need help with a new hard drive or something.